 Personality & Character Traits

 The Labrador Retriever is a wonderful family dog among the lovely breeds with the sweetest and most beautiful temperaments.
-Labrador has endless energy with its medium-sized body.
-Their high energetic nature and enthusiasm can be brought under control with pieces of training and exercises.
-The training process will be completed easily due to its willingness to please its owner.
+Labrador has endless energy with his medium-sized body.
+His highly energetic nature and enthusiasm can be brought under control with pieces of training and exercises.
+The training process will be completed easily due to his willingness to please his owner.
 As in all breeds, training should be started when they are puppies.
-Your process, which started with basic obedience training, will continue with training such as toilet and area protection and will be completed in a very short time with your smart dog adapting.
-They need both physical and mental exercise.
-To meet this need and make your Labrador happy, you should exercise and play games with it during the day.
+Your process, which began with basic obedience training, will continue with toilet and area protection training and will be completed in a very short time with your intelligent dog adapting.
+He needs both physical and mental exercise.
+To meet this need and make your Labrador happy, you should exercise and play games with him during the day.
 Every effort you make to your dog will ensure that he grows up with a good character and that he is not one of the bully dogs.

-They get along very well with people, animals, children and strangers around them.
+They get along very well with people, animals, children, and strangers around them.
 It is seen that children tolerate and do not respond to the strange behavior of pets from time to time unconsciously.
-It is seen that they get along well with all family members and are happy to be a part of the family.
+Labrador Retrievers get along well with all family members and are happy to be a part of the family.
 As he loves his family, he approaches everyone around him with the same love.
-It is an active dog with a friendly, emotional spirit.
-When they are puppies, entering different environments, meeting different people and other pets will ensure their socialization and positively affect their development.
+He is an active dog with a friendly, emotional spirit.
+When they are puppies, entering different environments and meeting different people and other pets will ensure their socialization and positively affect their development.

-The Labrador is a dog that adapts to apartment life, a small garden house or a large field to work in.
-The Labrador wants to please its owner and is eager to learn what that satisfaction entails.
-Learning new things gives them pleasure and they make an effort to learn.
+The Labrador is a dog that adapts to apartment life, a small garden house, or a large field to work in.
+The Labrador wants to please his guardian and is eager to learn what that satisfaction entails.
+Learning new things gives them pleasure, and they make an effort to learn.
 They are sporty and active dogs that love swimming and hunting.
-If you do not have enough security measures in your garden house or field, it may get caught by the hunting instinct and go out without knowing you.
-Therefore, we recommend that you take the necessary safety precautions as well as provide the necessary training.
-Your dog needs tasks that are physically and mentally challenging to occupy during the day.
+If you do not have enough security measures in your garden, house, or field, he may get caught by the hunting instinct and go out without knowing you.
+Therefore, we recommend that you take the necessary safety precautions and provide the necessary training.
+In addition, your dog needs tasks that are physically and mentally challenging to occupy during the day.
 If he cannot meet this need, he gets bored and may exhibit different behaviors even though he is not in the habit.
 So you can buy him toys and create a playground for him.
-Catch and release games are among their favorites.
-You can also go for walks with you and jog in the appropriate area.
-As long as the exercise needs are met and the owner adapts to its active structure, it is seen that there is no place where the Labrador breed cannot live.
+Catch and release games are among his favorites.
+You can also go for walks with him and jog in the appropriate area.
+As long as the exercise needs are met and the owner adapts to his active structure, there is no place where the Labrador breed cannot live.

-It has double-layered, short, thick, straight and smooth hair.
+He has double-layered, short, thick, straight, and smooth hair.
 The bottom layer is also water-resistant and has a structure that protects the Labrador from the cold.
-Labrador has the feather feature that hunters want with its water-repellent and double-coated feathers.
+Labrador has the feather feature hunters want with his water-repellent and double-coated feathers.
 Their short hair does not need much care.
-Combing and brushing once a week to remove dead hair is enough for them.
+Combing and brushing them once a week to remove dead hair is enough.
 However, if you can brush and comb 2 or 3 times, you can see that they shed less.
 Labrador dogs enjoy being brushed with metal brushes or rubber gloves.
 You can evaluate these features and scan them if you like.

-Regular bathing is important for their cleanliness.
-Because he's an active dog, definitely bathe him if he gets dirty, muddy or starts to smell.
-However, make sure that their big ears do not stay moist and do not get too much water.
+Regular bathing is important for his cleanliness.
+Because he's an active dog, definitely bathe him if he gets dirty, muddy, or starts to smell.
+However, make sure that his big ears do not stay moist and do not get too much water.
 As with all breeds, Labrador's nails should be checked regularly and should be trimmed at least once a month.
-For oral health, you should brush your teeth 2-3 times a week.
+For oral health, you should brush his teeth 2-3 times a week.

-In general, check your dog's skin, nose, eyes, ears, feet, mouth and teeth at your weekly routine check-ups.
-If you notice a difference that catches your attention, take it to the vet.
+In general, check your dog's skin, nose, eyes, ears, feet, mouth, and teeth at your weekly routine check-ups.
+If you notice a difference that catches your attention, take him to the vet.
 Well-groomed Labrador Retrievers healthily live for many years.

-Labrador Retriever's favorite activities include swimming, hunting, long walks and playing games.
-You can make him happy by playing games such as throwing, catching and returning the ball.
+Labrador Retriever's favorite activities include swimming, hunting, long walks, and playing games.
+You can make him happy by playing games such as throwing, catching, and returning the ball.
 However, you should avoid long walks in the puppyhood stage.
-Do not let Labradors play on very hard surfaces such as concrete until they are 2 years old.
+Do not let Labradors play on tough surfaces such as concrete until they are two years old.
 Since his joints and bones will not be fully formed, hard floors can cause possible discomfort in his developing body.
 Lawns are always better areas to play.
-You can meet the exercise needs of the Labrador Retriever dog with 60-minute activities or 3.5-kilometer walks during the day.
+You can meet the exercise needs of the Labrador Retriever dog with 60-minute activities, or 3.5-kilometer walks during the day.

-They like to spend their time in dog parks, participate in dog sports such as agility, obedience, trail riding and dock diving, and spend their energy on these activities.
-Many well-trained Labradors have worked with police on tasks such as search and rescue, and drug and bomb detection.
-He has also worked as a service and assistance dog.
-The Labrador breed with a high sense of duty is seen as a kind of workaholic dog.
-They want to do the given task in the best possible way until they exhaust themselves.
+They like to spend their time in dog parks, participate in dog sports such as agility, obedience, trail riding, and dock diving, and spend their energy on these activities.
+Many well-trained Labradors have worked with police on search and rescue and drug and bomb detection tasks.
+They have also worked as service and assistance dogs.
+The Labrador breed with a high sense of duty is seen as a workaholic dog.
+They want to do the given taskas best as possibley until they exhaust themselves.

 The Labrador Retriever is a highly intelligent dog that is easy to train.
 Sometimes you may hear wrong information that there is no need for education about this breed.
 Every dog needs training.
-The Labrador puppy is an active, excitable dog, and if left untrained, it can lead a life as a free, bully dog.
-That's why you can give your dog basic obedience training, toilet training, field guard training and advanced obedience training as a puppy.
-You should teach your dog, who learns commands easily, how to behave in the presence of people or other pets.
-When you reach a certain level in this training, you should continue your training at dog parks with your dog.
+The Labrador puppy is an active, excitable dog; if left untrained, he can lead a life as a free, bully dog.
+That's why you can give your dog basic obedience training, toilet training, field guard training, and advanced obedience training as a puppy.
+You should teach your dog, who learns commands quickly, how to behave in the presence of people or other pets.
+When you reach a certain level in this training, you should continue training at dog parks with your dog.
 Participating in activities with family members will further reveal his devoted and enthusiastic side during the education process.

 Labrador Retrievers are generally a healthy breed.
-However, as with all dog breeds, they have certain health issues that they are prone to.
+However, as with all dog breeds, they have certain health issues prone to.
 There is no certainty that these health problems will be caught.
-Knowing which discomforts you will experience in possible situations allows you to detect it early and gain time for the necessary intervention.
+However, knowing which discomforts you will experience in possible situations allows you to detect it early and gain time for the necessary intervention.

 Recommended Health Tests from the National Breed Club: